Abstract: Too much sugar might have some hyperactivity effect for a very short time but cannot influence the outcome of ADHD.

 Answer:

 No!
 Despite clinical research results to the contrary many parents and even some doctors believe that sugar intake is linked to hyperactivity or mood swings in children.
 A long time ago special diets (Feingold) were used to reduce symptoms of these children.
-Other parents postulated phosphate or food additives to cause adhd-like-symptoms.
+Other parents postulated that phosphate or food additives caused adhd-like-symptoms.
 They might have some effect for a very short time but cannot influence the outcome of adhd.
-Actually they are very hard to handle and might cause additional psychological problems because your child will not like them at all.
+Actually, they are very hard to handle and might even cause additional psychological problems because your child will not like them at all.

 There might be a small subgroup of adhd-children with a special sensitivity for some food.
 Trials of sugar restriction or diets should be restricted to 3 or 4 weeks.
 A subgroup of children (1-3 %) might show limited benefit, so it could be worth a trial.
 But diets and restrictive eating patterns are a main cause for the development of eating disorders.
-Since we have no scientific basis for such an attempt you should better use a multimodal treatment approach.
+Since we have no scientific basis for such an attempt, it is better to use a multimodal treatment approach.

 More about sugar